jundalisay/pantryhub/content/en/news/world-govhack.md

 linkbtext: "Zalo Hackathon 2017"
 linkf: "news/nasa-space-apps-challenge/"
 linkftext: "NASA Space-apps-challenge"
+updates: "December 12, 2021: SORA Gov is now part of Pantry Govern.
+It uses no blockchain at all!"
 ---

 We submitted SORA Gov as our entry to the [World Govhack 2017](https://hackathon.govtechprize.ae/)